VSacr1/gatewayproject-Kubernete/README.md

 Clients run on port 8080.

 **Gateway**:
-* This runs the nginx.conf file which gives the front and backend their ports
+* This runs the nginx.conf file which gives the front and backend their ports.
 * *Depends on Authentication service, Authentication client Dashboard client*

 **Dashboard client**